WVAU: The Constitution

 Events Director

 The Events director is in charge of planning and organizing events for both the campus public and WVAU.
-This includes concerts, in-studio performances, open mic nights, movie nights, trips outside the campus and anything else they can think of.
+This includes concerts (Capitol Boogie), in-studio performances, open mic nights, movie nights, trips off-campus, etc.

 Art Director